AllenCell/cellpack-client/README.md

 1. `bun run dev`
 2. Navigate to http://localhost:5173/ in your browser

-### CellPACK Server
+### cellPACK Server
-This client interacts with the CellPACK server, which consists of a variety of backend services hosted in AWS to run [CellPACK packings](https://github.com/mesoscope/cellpack).
+This client interacts with the cellPACK server, which consists of a variety of backend services hosted in AWS to run [cellPACK packings](https://github.com/mesoscope/cellpack).
 These AWS services include:
-* **API Gateway**: Cellpack REST API providing this client with access to needed AWS resources for running and receiving data from CellPACK jobs.
+* **API Gateway**: cellPACK REST API providing this client with access to needed AWS resources for running and receiving data from cellPACK jobs.
 Includes the following endpoints:
   * POST /submit-packing?recipe={myrecipe}&config={myconfig}
   * GET /logs?logStreamName={name}
   * GET /packing-status?jobId={id}
 * **Batch**: A call to POST /submit-packing launches a new batch job to run.
 A call to GET /packing-status will return the status of the specified batch job.
-Once the job is completed, the path to the results file(s) will be added to the results table of the CellPACK Firebase database.
+Once the job is completed, the path to the results file(s) will be added to the results table of the cellPACK Firebase database.
 * **S3**: Result files from the AWS Batch job are written to the `cellpack-demo` S3 bucket.
-* **ECR**: Docker image built from the [CellPACK github repo](https://github.com/mesoscope/cellpack) is published to the `cellpack-private` ECR repository.
+* **ECR**: Docker image built from the [cellPACK github repo](https://github.com/mesoscope/cellpack) is published to the `cellpack-private` ECR repository.
 That image defines the container specificationsin which the batch job will run.
 * **CloudWatch**: Logs from each AWS Batch job are written to CloudWatch.
 These logs can be accessed via the GET /logs endpoint.

 #### Resources